 - Renewable power.
 Once you’ve gone electric you can get power from renewable sources like wind generators and solar panels.

 - Better for the planet.
-Electric motors don’t produce water pollution or produce harmful emissions like carbon dioxide (CO2), nitrogen oxides (NOx), and hydrocarbon (HC).
+Electric marine motors don’t produce water pollution or produce harmful emissions like carbon dioxide (CO2), nitrogen oxides (NOx), and hydrocarbon (HC).

 Drawbacks